RahulBendre1/legacy-ml-python/README.md

 by Michael Stueben

 ```
 I   Not Learned in School                                 1
+1   A Coding Fantasy                                      3
+    Advice for Developing Programmers (pain management)   6

 ```